Joiry/HSL_Carp/align.md

 $ sbatch slurm_bbmap_basic.sh ecoli_test $ecoli_index
 ~~~

+*wait for at least one run from everyone to finish*

 The `bbmap` log files are very useful (not all aligners make such convenient summaries), it reports all sorts of info on how well the alignments we to standard out: